2016-2017 Graduate Working Groups on Global Issues

 Contacts: Emily Cherenack / firstname.lastname@example.org // Elsa Friis / email@example.com

-The Global Mental Health Working Group aims to facilitate cross-disciplinary discussions and collaborations that explore the ecological, social and cultural factors that impact the etiology and treatment of mental health around the world.
+The Global Mental Health Working Group facilitates cross-disciplinary discussions and collaborations that explore the ecological, social and cultural factors that impact the etiology and treatment of mental health around the world.
 Activities will include examining the current state of global mental health, as well as innovations in mental health care globally, such as new technologies.
-We strive to facilitate interdisciplinary conversation and engage the broader Duke community in a dialogue about global mental health.
+We strive to provide interdisciplinary conversation and engage the broader Duke community in a dialogue about global mental health.

 - Global Migration & Tuberculosis